 - Music and Social Studies: Appalachian and African-American cultures

-View: The performances.
+View: Performances of any of the songs listed above.
 While they watch, have students list the traditional instruments used by the musicians.

 Research: Have the class research the history of each instrument.
 Where did it originate?
 Who where the first people to play it?
 Has the instrument changed?
 What were the purposes of the songs in which it was featured?
 Which instrument family does it belong to?